wadetregaskis/swift-evolution/proposals/NNNN-remove-parenthesis-requirement-for-opaque-and-existential-types.md

 The inconsistency it was concerned with is syntactically similar cases:

 1. Closure syntax, e.g. `() -> P?`.
 This can plausibly be taken as intending to make the whole closure optional, but it is more likely intending to make the closure's return value optional.
 The compiler assumes the latter intent, and requires parenthesis to spell the former.
-2. Type unions, e.g. `Q & P?`.
+2. Protocol compositions, e.g. `Q & P?`.
 The only valid interpretation is as `Optional<Q & P>`, because `Q & Optional<P>` is logically invalid.
 Currently the compiler requires parenthesis, like it does for `some P?` or `any P?`.

 The first case, closure syntax, is distinct because there _is_ ambiguity as to the author's intent.
 Parenthesis are unavoidable, and that they are not required as `() -> (P?)` is essentially syntactic sugar to smooth the more common case.

-The second case, type unions, is quite similar to optional opaque or existential types, but not quite the same.
+The second case, protocol compositions, is quite similar to optional opaque or existential types, but not quite the same.
 Although there is only one _technically_ valid interpretation in the absence of parenthesis, it is _not_ clear what the author's intent was.
 They might genuinely be intending to express "_requires_ Q and _might_ also be P", even though that is not supported in Swift today (and whether it has practical merit, it is logically possible).

 Lastly, that we have these omitting-parenthesis sugars at all is well-precedented and pervasive, in operator syntax.  `1 + 2 * 3` is ambiguous, requiring knowledge of arbitrary precedence rules to correctly interpret - rules that are complex and not consistent between programming languages - and yet it is permitted in Swift.
 Experience has shown that even when there _is_ room for misinterpretation, omitting parenthesis can still be the right trade-off.